SamuelWhitton/natural-daina/README.md

 [ClassC] (ClassB) {}
 ```
-Daina has a reverse dependancy list which restricts which classes depend on the given class.
+A reverse dependancy list restricts which classes depend on the given class.
 In the following example, **ClassA** can only be depended apon by **ClassB**.
 ```
 [ClassA] ()
 -> (ClassB) @ The reverse dependancy list of ClassA